gatsbyjs/gatsby/docs/contributing/how-to-open-a-pull-request.md

 When preparing and merging a PR for the [monorepo](https://github.com/gatsbyjs/gatsby) you’ll need to follow a couple of conventions:

-- A bot automatically adds a `status: triage needed` label to your PR.
+- A bot will automatically add a `status: triage needed` label to your PR.
 A team member will remove this label and add appropriate ones
 - Format the PR title to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format (more details below)
-- Make sure that all required tests pass — if you think that a test is flaky and you’re not sure, ask about it in the pull request
+- Make sure that all the required tests pass — if you think that a test is flaky and you’re not sure, ask about it in the pull request
 - Put the PR into _Draft_ mode if it’s still a work in progress
 - Fill out the PR template (Description, Docs, Related Issues)